deepskystacker/DSS/Installers/README.txt

 6. Bug fix: Incorrect master flat files were created when bias frames were being used.
 This bug was introduced during the development of 6.1.0.

+7. Update exiv2 to 28.7 and change vcpkg.json file so that png file support is included (along with bmff and xmp).
+    This fixes the problem where an assertion was thrown when opening PNG files.

 Changes for DeepSkyStacker 6.1.0
 ================================